Islandora/documentation/docs/technical-documentation/migrate-csv.md

 We can do this because subjects, persons, and corporate bodies are (in this example) represented by simple 'name' strings.
 We create them on the fly, as if we were adding new tags to a tag vocabulary.
 If we wanted to model subjects, people, or corporate bodies as entities with multiple fields (first name, last name, date, subheadings, URI, etc.) then we would need up to six migrations.

 Migrations follow the [Extract-Transform-Load pattern](https://en.wikipedia.org/wiki/Extract,_transform,_load).
 You extract the information from a source, process the data to transform it into the format you need, and load it into the destination system (i.e. Drupal).
-Migrations are stored in Drupal as configuration, which means they can be represented in yml, transferred to and from different sites, and are compatible with Drupal's configuration synchronization tools.
-And the structure of each yml file is arranged to follow the Extract-Transform-Load pattern.
+Migrations are stored in Drupal as configuration, which means they can be represented in YAML, transferred to and from different sites, and are compatible with Drupal's configuration synchronization tools.
+And the structure of each YAML file is arranged to follow the Extract-Transform-Load pattern.

 To perform the migrations, we'll be using `drush`.
 We will be able to run each of the file, node, and media migrations separately or all at once in a group.
 We will also learn how to roll back a migration in case it didn't go as planned.